BrodyGimson/CSC461/_posts/2023-11-06-midterm-project-update.md

 The solution I came up with was based off a suggestion from one of the TAs, which was to use a sample video from a sample dataset [5].
 What I plan to do is use a conversion tool created by Samsung to convert it to different projection formats and qualtatively compare them (i.e. look at info redundancy and quality in the different formats) [6].

 ### Challenges Remaining
 The last challenges will be to work with this Samsung tool to have a few videos of different formats and find a way to view the videos in the spherical and regular video modes to compare them.
 So far the multimedia program VLC seems to do well at viewing the equirectangular projection type, but not others [7].
-Their beta version 4 may offer the ability to view other types, however it is unstable [8].
+Their beta version 4 may offer the ability to view other types, however it may be unstable or not work at all [8].
 Viewing the videos in a flat format may be enough to compare them though and collect the data I need (i.e. screenshots to show in the demo and report).

 ## What's Next
 Next up will be to start making the report draft from the outline I have made and to tackle the last remaining technical challenges.
 Along with those I will need to create a presentaiton for the video demo and figure out what the best option will be to showcase the video on this site (i.e. an embeded unlisted YouTube video or if I can host it here).

 One of the other things I want to do is to move my current research onto the website.
-I would create pages that would cover the different aspects listed in my report that give a brief overview of each part (including some pictures and videos).
-My original impression was that the websites were just an area to post updates and the deliverables, so perhaps this is could be clarified if these articles would be necessary.
+I would create pages/articles that would cover the different aspects listed in my report that give a brief overview of each part (including some pictures and videos) which would be expanded upon in the actual report.
+My original impression was that the websites were just an area to post updates and the deliverables, so perhaps this could be clarified if these articles are expected or not.

 ## References